shubh420/Superior-Toasts/README.md

 			});

 ```
-## Dissmiss toast Manually(Programmatically).
+## Dissmiss toast Manually(Programmatically) And Indefinite Duration Setting.

-* <b> for toasts from 'SuperiorToast' class </b>
+* <b> for toasts from 'SuperiorToast' class,with manual dissmiss behavior </b>
 <p float="left">
   <img align="left" src="https://github.com/shubh420/Superior-Toasts/blob/shubh420-image-resources-update/Image%20Resources/3333.gif?raw=true"   width="185"   />

-Like SnackBar's behavior ,where Snackbar is dissmissed when Action button is cliked or some event happens, Normal Toasts and Toasts with action buttons can also be dissmissed on choice rather than toast automatically dissmissing after the pre defined duration.
+Like SnackBar's behavior ,where Snackbar is dissmissed when Action button is cliked or some event happens, Normal Toasts and Toasts with action buttons can also be dissmissed on choice rather than toast automatically dissmissing after the pre defined duration.This behavior works with `showWithSimpleAnimation`, `showWithAction` and `showWithActionAndAnimation`.
 ```
 final SuperiorToast toast = SuperiorToast.makeSuperiorToast(getContext().getApplicationContext()
 	,"hello")